 Solar roofing, or BIPV, can take the form of solar shingles or roofing tiles that contain solar cells.

 ENERGY STAR® qualified roof shingles can lower roof surface temperature by as much as 50 degrees Fahrenheit.

 ENERGY STAR® rated shingles provide all the protection you expect for your roof while also helping increase the energy efficiency of your home.
 A cool roof is designed to reflect solar energy, decreasing the amount of heat that's transferred to your home's interior and the amount of air conditioning needed to keep it comfortable.

 When installed properly, energy-efficient shingles can offer savings on energy bills.
 Reflective roof products can also reduce UV damage and extend the life of the roof.
 Many cool roof products qualify for energy rebates and incentives.

 Midlands Home Solutions is a full-service roofing contractor, specializing in everything from new roof installations, roof repairs and maintenance to total roof replacements.
 It doesn't matter what type of roofing system we are working with, we always ensure quality workmanship, excellent customer service and a long-lasting, durable roof over your head.

-Our roofers work throughout the Eastern Nebraska & Western Iowa area, including Sioux City, Lincoln, Omaha, Bellevue, Council Bluffs, Kearney, Grand Island, Hastings, La Vista, Fremont and many parts of Nebraska and Iowa.
+Our roofers work throughout the Eastern Nebraska & Western Iowa area, including Council Bluffs, Lincoln, Omaha, Bellevue, Sioux City, Kearney, Grand Island, Hastings, La Vista, Fremont, and many parts of Nebraska & Iowa.
 Call us at 1-844-807-6136 today to schedule an appointment for a roofing estimate.